 In light of the foregoing, Wilayat Sinai satisfies the organization criterion associated with non-international armed conflict.

 In recent years, Wilayat Sinai has sporadically launched attacks against Israel with rockets.
 See, for instance, A. Ahronheim, ‘Rocket Attacks on Israel Fuel Fears of ISIS Pivot from Syria to Egypt’, The Jerusalem Post, 16 October 2017.
 Worried by the developments in the Sinai Peninsula and the alliance between Wilayat Sinai and the Islamic State group, Israel has conducted a covert air campaign in the region.
-Notably, since 2016 Israel has carried out more than 100 airstrikes in Egypt, using unmarked drones, helicopters and jets.
+Notably, between 2016 and 2018, Israel has had carried out more than 100 airstrikes in Egypt, using unmarked drones, helicopters and jets.
 D. D. Kirkpatrick, ‘Secret Alliance: Israel Carries Out Airstrikes in Egypt, With Cairo’s O.K.’, The New York Times, 3 February 2018; G. Jaffe, ‘Israelis target ISIS fighters in Egypt as part of covert counterterrorism pact’, The Washington Post, 3 February 2018; ‘Aiding Egypt, Israel Conducted 'Over 100 Airstrikes' Against ISIS in Sinai’, Haaretz, 4 February 2018.
-Since Israel has intervened in Egypt with the consent of the Egyptian Government, its involvement in the conflict does not affect the classification.
+Since Israel intervened in Egypt with the consent of the Egyptian Government, its involvement in the conflict does not affect the classification.
 D. D. Kirkpatrick, ‘Tapes Reveal Egyptian Leaders’ Tacit Acceptance of Jerusalem Move’, The New York Times, 6 January 2018.
 Under the ‘support-based approach’ suggested by the ICRC, T. Ferraro, ‘The applicability and application of international humanitarian law to multinational forces’, International Review of the Red Cross (2013), 95, 561–612.
 Israel is bound by IHL of NIACs even if the hostilities it conducts against the Wilayat Sinai do not reach the level of violence which would be necessary to make IHL of NIACs separately applicable.
 Accordingly, we can conclude that Israel was party to the conflict at least between 2016 and 2018.
 Based on the information at our disposal, no other military operations have been conducted by Israel in Sinai, therefore the country is not party to the conflict anymore.

 All parties to the conflict are bound by Article 3 common to the 1949 Geneva Conventions, which provides for the minimum standards to be respected and requires humane treatment without adverse distinction of all persons not or no longer taking active parts in hostilities.
 It prohibits murder, mutilation, torture, cruel, inhuman and degrading treatment, hostage taking and unfair trials.